 We often hear tourists say “I ignored him but he wouldn’t take ‘no’ for an answer”.

-Any acknowledgement of their existence whatsoever – irritated reaction to the initial part of the scam, eye contact, a smile or even a raised eyebrow – counts as an interaction and means that the scam is ready to be played out.
+Any acknowledgement of their existence whatsoever – irritated reaction to the initial part of the scam, eye contact, a smile, scowl or even a raised eyebrow – counts as an interaction and means that the scam is ready to be pursued.

-By “ignore them”, we mean act as if the scammer were completely non-existent: they are invisible, and you can’t hear them no matter what they say.
+By “ignore them”, we mean act as if the scammer were completely invisible: you can’t hear or see them no matter what they say.

 If the bracelet gets put on your wrist before you realize what’s happening, you should drop or push it to the ground before they can tie it on.

 A warning: while they’re mostly harmless, lately we recently have heard reports of scammers becoming more aggressive and intimidating when asking for money.
-If you are unfortunate enough for this to happen, make sure you walk firmly (but not in a way that shows you’re intimidated) to a place where there are other people around, preferably anyone in a uniform, and say the word “vigili” or “polizia”.
+If you are unfortunate enough for this to happen, make sure you walk firmly (but not in a way that shows you’re intimidated) to a place where there are other people around, preferably anyone in a uniform, shout “aiuto” (AI-yoo-toh – “help”) and a word for the police: “vigili“, “carabinieri“, or “polizia“.
+If you are having serious issues, head for a crowded area while making as much noise or fuss as you can, and try to find a cop or call for assistance.

-While acknowledging this annoyance exists, we don’t want you to be overly concerned about it – in general, apart from pickpockets, incidents of mugging and violent robbery against tourists are incredibly rare in Rome.
+While acknowledging this annoyance exists, we don’t want you to be overly concerned about it – in general, apart from pickpockets there is very little crime directed against tourists in Rome, incidents of mugging and violent robbery against tourists are almost unheard-of.
+Relax with your wits about you!